pbl-nl/appl-docchat/README.md

 Evaluation is done in the activated virtual environment using commandline command:<br>
 <code>python evaluate.py</code>

-### Monitoring the evaluation results through a user interface
+### Monitoring the evaluation results through a Streamlit User Interface
 All evaluation results can be viewed by using a dedicated User Interface.<br>
 This evaluation UI can be started by using commandline command:<br>
 <code>streamlit run streamlit_evaluate.py</code><br>